Sovereignty by Design

 Yes.
 Offline tools are often a better fit for large files because they avoid browser upload constraints and cloud plan caps.

 DOCX is typically best for editing, commenting, and applying markings.
-TXT works for lightweight storage and fast search.
+PDF suits fixed-format records and FOIA release packages, SRT fits video evidence and captioning, and TXT works for lightweight storage and fast search.

 Don't claim formal authorization unless it has been verified for your specific deployment.
-You can accurately describe the software as offline, on-premises, and free of cloud uploads.
+You can accurately describe he software as offline, on-premises, and free of cloud uploads.

 Store transcripts in the same approved system as the source recordings, apply least-privilege access, follow your retention schedule, and document any markings or redactions applied.